|

 Document styles

-groff mm offers three frameworks for document organization.
+groff mm offers three different frameworks for document

-COVER/COVEND is a flexible means of preparing any document
+organization.
+COVER/COVEND is a flexible means of preparing any

-requiring a cover page.
-LT/LO aids preparation of typical
+document requiring a cover page.
+LT/LO aids preparation of

-memorandum type mechanism implements a group of formal styles
+The MT memorandum type mechanism implements a group of formal

-historically used by AT&T Bell Laboratories.
-Your document can
+styles historically used by AT&T Bell Laboratories.
+Your document

-select at most one of these approaches; when used, each disables
+can select at most one of these approaches; when used, each

 Localization